enthought/mayavi/docs/source/mayavi/overview.rst

 Technical details
 ...................

-Mayavi2 provides a general purpose visualization engine based on a pipeline architecture similar to that used in VTK.
+Mayavi2 provides a general purpose visualization engine based on pipeline architecture similar to that used in VTK.
 Mayavi2 also provides an `Envisage`_ plug-in for 2D/3D scientific data visualization.
 Mayavi2 uses the Enthought Tool Suite (ETS_) in the form of Traits_, TVTK_ and Envisage_.
 Here are some of its features: